HoffLund/Neural-network/README.md

 # How is it built up?
 While libraries such as Tensorflow and Pytorch basicly are used as default in machine learning, this would ruin the point of the project.
 I therefore built the scripts up from scratch without such libraries to help with data management, layer handling and execution of backpropagation.
-I did this to show that the math behind neural networks and artificial intelligence is not that complicated.
+I did this to show that the math behind neural networks and artificial intelligence is not that complicated and can be implemented pretty easily.

 # Static and dynamic layers
 What does that exactly mean?
 In my paper (written in danish however) I explain it in depth, but here is a brief explanation.
-When you make a neural network either on amateur scale or industrial scale you typically (very few exeptions where you do not) decide how many layers and the size of them beforehand.
+When you make a neural network either on amateur scale or industrial scale you typically (very few exeptions where you do not) decide how many layers you want and the size of them beforehand.
 A generel rule of thumb is that more layers means better performance.
 The reason is that when you train the network and give it feedback you do backpropagation.
-This includes taking partial derivatives of the current layer with respect to the previous layer.
+This includes taking partial derivatives of the current layer with respect to the previous layers.
 Although this derivative changes depending on which layers you are taking the derivative of, what size the layers have and what functions were used in forward propagation.

 However, there is a pattern in all the partial derivatives (except the last layer) that can be split into two main categories: weight-derivatives and bias-derivatives.
 This pattern can be seen when looking at the backpropagation function in the training_5.xx_(static)_simple.py script.
 This pattern can then be used to calculate all the layers dynamicly no matter how many hidden layers there are.
 The minimum total layers will always be two, because there needs to be and input- and output-layer.
 But yes!
 You can actually have zero hidden layers.
 And you might wonder how bad the network performs?
 Well actually not that bad.
 When trained with 8 epochs (time of overfitting) it had a classification percentage of a little over 92%.